 Please take time to read our detailed electronic filing and payment information.
+Businesses who file paper returns may not deduct a collection allowance.
 Taxpayers who report and pay tax electronically can download a payment due date calendar.
 Helpful hints are available to prevent common mistakes, provide answers to common questions, and help ensure a successful filing.

 Businesses whose sales and use tax collections are less than $20,000 per year may pay and report tax using a paper Sales and Use Tax Return (Form DR-15).
 Revenue has detailed instructions (Form DR-15N) to help you accurately complete your return.
 However, we encourage all taxpayers to file and pay electronically.